ilsani/ilsani.github.io/_posts/2017-08-12-ms14-059-analysis-and-poc.md

 }
 ```

-After analysis all the changes reported by WinMerge looks like that MS14-059 fixes some Cross-Site Scripting (XSS) issues in the System.Web.Mvc.dll.

 ### Step #4 - Exploit

+All the code fixes in System.Web.Mvc.dll seem to be related to a Cross-Site Scripting (XSS) vulnerability, but in which scenarios it may be exploited?

+*DefaultDisplayTemplates.ObjectTemplate()* is the default handler that ASP.NET MVC uses when a web site renders an *Object* with the HTML helpers, such as *@Html.DisplayFor()*.

+Because the vulnerable code is triggered only when *TemplateDepth* is greater than 1, in my POC I used a list of *Object*.